We've just finished re-reviewing over 25 VPNs – here are the ones to watch

 5th overall and a real contender, Private Internet Access has long been a favorite with users, but a recent shake-up in pricing means it's now directly undercutting cheap VPN provider Surfshark.
 PIA is now just $2.19 a month on a 2-year plan, compared to Surfshark's $2.30 on a similar plan.

-We hadn't reviewed IVPN in a long time, so we made sure to check it out this time around – and we're glad we did.
+We hadn't reviewed IVPN in a couple of years, so we made sure to check it out this time around – and we're glad we did.
 While it's fairly expensive and not great for streaming, for those who prize anonymity above all else it will be very tempting.

 It's similar to rival Mullvad in that it requires no email to set up, accepts cash payments, is totally open-source and delivers excellent connection speeds, but IVPN makes much more of an effort to ensure its apps are user-friendly and easy to use.